 What is full-spectrum CBD?

 Full spectrum means that the CBD oil or contains all the cannabinoids that are naturally occurring in the cannabis plant.
 Quality full-spectrum CBD products are typically high in CBD, with smaller amounts of minor cannabinoids, and very low in THC (less than 0.3%).
+Our premium CBD products are full-spectrum because we use the entire plant in production.

 What is broad-spectrum CBD?